-We propose a new method for solving structured CSPs which generalizes and improves the Cyclic-Clustering approach [4].
+We propose a new method for solving structured CSPs which generalizes and improves the Cyclic-Clustering approach [1].
 First, the cutset and the tree-decomposition of the constraint network, which are used for taking advantage of the CSP structure, are computed independently of the notion of triangulated induced subgraph.
-Then, unlike Cyclic-Clustering, our method can try to solve the treedecomposition part of the problem without having assigned all the variables of the cutset.
-Regarding the solving of the tree-decomposition part, we use the BTD method [6] like in [7].
+Then, unlike Cyclic-Clustering, our method can try to solve the tree-decomposition part of the problem without having assigned all the variables of the cutset.
+Regarding the solving of the tree-decomposition part, we use the BTD method [2] like in [3].
 As BTD records and exploits structural (no)goods, we provide some conditions which make possible the use of structural (no)goods recorded during previous calls of BTD and we implement them in a dedicated version of BTD.
 By so doing, from a theoretical viewpoint, we can provide a theoretical time complexity bound related to parameters of the cutset and the tree-decomposition and, from a practical viewpoint we expect to detect failures earlier and to avoid more redundancies in the search.
+This practical interest is assessed in some preliminary experiments.